-- Water: Very moist, humid conditions are necessary.
+- Water: When it comes to water, very moist, humid conditions are necessary.
 Mist regularly and don’t miss a day to keep them healthy.

-- Temperature: Warm tropical temperatures above fifty degrees.
-They are not frost tolerant.
+- Temperature: Make sure they stay in warm tropical temperatures above 50 F. They are not frost tolerant.

-- Soil: A hanging basket is best for these plants, and so they should get a growing medium that drains very well like chopped sphagnum moss.
+- Soil: A hanging basket is best for these plants, and they should get a growing medium that drains very well such as chopped sphagnum moss.
 Bad drainage will kill these plants.

-- Fertilizer: Feed regularly with a typical and balanced orchid fertilizer like a 20-20-20, diluted and mixed into their water.
+- Fertilizer: Feed these orchids regularly with a typical and balanced orchid fertilizer such as a 20-20-20, diluted and mixed into their water.

 There are four species of Rhynchostylis: coelestis, gigantea, retusa, and rieferi.
 Again, the most commonly recognized by far is R. gigantea, which also has the widest distribution of any plant in the genus.
-It’s found all over Southest Asia, from the Phillipines as far as Thailand.
-There’s also some taxonomic confusion that surrounds this genus since different botanists have proposed additions to the genus; their resemblence to Vandas doesn’t help matters.
+It’s found all over Southeast Asia, from the Philippines as far as Thailand.
+There’s also some taxonomic confusion that surrounds this genus since different botanists have proposed additions to the genus; their resemblance to Vandas doesn’t help matters.
 If you’re interested in these plants, make sure you know what you’re getting.